Gluing vertex algebras: Introduction

 \subsection{Outlook}

 Our research program aims to understand representation categories of \voas using techniques of the theory of tensor categories.
 In this paper, we have proven that \voa extensions of suitable tensor products of two \voas{} are possible if and only if certain subcategories of modules of the two \voas{} are braid-reversed equivalent tensor categories.
-These results fall into the area of coset vertex algebras, as the commutant of a vertex subalgebra $\aV \subseteq \aA$ is called the coset $\aC$ of $\aV$ in $\aA$.
+These results fall into the area of coset vertex algebras, since the commutant of a vertex subalgebra $\aV \subseteq \aA$ is called the coset $\aC$ of $\aV$ in $\aA$; see \cite[Section 5]{FZ0} for the original mathematical definition of commutant vertex subalgebras and \cite{GKO} for earlier work on coset models in conformal field theory.
 Often one is dealing with problems where one knows $\aA$ and $\aV$ fairly well and would like to study the coset \voa $\aC$.
 The very first statement we then need is the existence of vertex tensor category structure on suitable categories of $\aC$-modules.
 Such an existence result has recently been obtained in the related context of orbifold \voas \cite{McRae}, and we hope to extend these results to the more complicated setting of cosets.

 Ultimately, one of the deepest problems in the area is the conjecture that the coset \voa{} of a strongly rational \voa{} $\aA$ by a strongly rational vertex subalgebra $\aV$ is itself strongly rational.
 Theorem 7.6 of \cite{FFRS} is a good guide as it gives a relation between the category of modules for the coset \voa{} and the categories of $\aA$- and $\aV$-modules without assuming semisimplicity of the coset module category.
 It is however still proven under very strong assumptions, such as separability (traces of idempotents are non-zero).
 We now have techniques to prove statements avoiding assumptions like separability, and we hope to use them to come closer to the rationality conjecture for coset \voas.